Spark-Liang/NoteBook/LOMA/280/ch12 - Health Insurance Prodiucts.md

     - surgical expenses :

-    - physicaian's expense
+    - physician's expense

-  - provides **first-dollar coverage**, which means the reimburses not required the **out-of-pocker contribution**,
+  - provides **first-dollar coverage**, which means the reimburses not required the **out-of-pocker contribution**, That means insurer cover all the expense.

   - typically limit the maximum medical expense.